diogo-cruz/multi_turn_simpler/README.md

 ## Acknowledgments

 This work was conducted as part of the AI Safety Camp.
-We thank the SoLaR workshop organizers and the NeurIPS community.
+We thank the SoLaR workshop organizers and the COLM community.